 What about corporate gifts, donor gifts, or other bulk orders?

-I’d love to help with this.
+I’d love to help with this and can often offer a discount, depending on the order size.
 Reach out to me with what you need and I’ll get back to you soon.

 Any other questions?
 Please don't hesitate to send me a message via the Contact page.